ifyouseewendy/where-to-book-tennis-court-in-vancouver/README.md

 High level

-* `bin/run` is the script to scrape venue websites and store data into `runner-data.json`.
+- `bin/run` is the script to scrape venue websites and store data into `runner-data.json`.
 It's configured to run every 5 minutes by Github Action
-* `index.html` is the static page that loads and renders the data.
+- `index.html` is the static page that loads and renders the data.
 It's hosted by Github Pages

 Details

-* Scraping strategy: Prefer simple data endpoint request over login and page parsing.
+- Scraping strategy: Prefer simple data endpoint request over login and page parsing.
 So, try figuring out data endpoint firstly, otherwise use [mechanize](https://github.com/sparklemotion/mechanize) to parse page, otherwise employ Selenium Web driver to enable JavaScript simulation.
-* Data is actually stored in `runner-data.js` instead of `runner-data.json` to avoid CORS check, which requires JSON file to be loaded from a server.
+- Data is actually stored in `runner-data.js` instead of `runner-data.json` to avoid CORS check, which requires JSON file to be loaded from a server.
-* Data is mostly massaged in back end and served directly to front end.
+- Data is mostly massaged in back end and served directly to front end.
-* Data is sorted by `(date, start_time, end_time, court_info)`
+- Data is sorted by `(date, start_time, end_time, court_info)`
-* [mechanize](https://github.com/sparklemotion/mechanize) is the main scraping framework used.
+- [mechanize](https://github.com/sparklemotion/mechanize) is the main scraping framework used.

 Others

-* Secrets are managed by [direnv](https://github.com/direnv/direnv).
+- Secrets are managed by [direnv](https://github.com/direnv/direnv).
+- Use `record: :new_episodes` to record new VCR requests

 ### How to add a new venue